Anchorsify/Anchorsify.github.io/_pages/Leaf.md

  - Tags: Preparation

 Effect: You can use your shadow tendrils to grab onto things (or people) or attack, in the following ways, for as long as you maintain this Upkeep:
- - *Retrieve Object (X AP)* - Your shadows pick up X unattended objects on the battlefield that are within range; if it’s ever relevant, you can pick up (and hold onto) up to CHA/8 objects this way at once.
+ - *Retrieve Object (X AP)* - Your shadows pick up X objects on your person, or unattended objects on the battlefield that are within range; if it’s ever relevant, you can pick up (and hold onto) up to CHA/8 objects this way at once.
  - *Grab (5 AP)* - As per the E-Rank Grapple jutsu.
  - *Bind (Variable AP)* - You can have your Shadows use any Grapple jutsu you know.
- - *Attack (Variable AP)* - Using a weapon it is holding or can get access to (including Multithrows).
+ - *Attack (Variable AP)* - Any basic weapon attack using a weapon it is holding or can get access to (including Multithrows).
+These attacks can not have links used with them, or effects which increase their cost (such as Weapon Focus).

-You pay 1 AP for every 2 Speed of the action you wish your Shadows to make, and can pay more AP to reduce the effective Speed of their action further if you wish.
-You may use any of the above options at most once every 10 IC.
+You pay 1 AP for every 2 Speed of the action you wish your Shadows to make, and can pay more AP to reduce the effective Speed of their action further if you wish, but do not have to pay any fatigue costs associated with any action your shadow tendrils take.
+You may use any one of the above options at most once every 10 IC.
 You use your NDB in place of PDB for damage and for grapple checks, with grapple checks receiving an additional +4.
 You use CHA in place of STR or RES wherever appropriate otherwise.
 Your shadow tendrils are considered to have unlimited limbs for Grapples.

 ## Senju